Remonhasan/repository-pattern-microservice-api/README.md

-Certainly!
-Below is a more detailed, full documentation for your repository in the form of a `README.md`.
-This version includes explanations on how your code works, why you've used the Repository Pattern, the `JsonResource`, and other technical aspects of your project.

----

 # Repository Pattern REST API for Microservices

 This repository demonstrates how to implement a **REST API** using the **Repository Pattern** in a Laravel-based microservice.
 The main objective of this project is to showcase how to manage categories efficiently, abstracting the data handling through the repository pattern and utilizing **JsonResource** for API response formatting.